gporrata/bklyn-zsh/README.md

 For Tmux:
 * os icon
+* ifconfig up/down[link] rate stats from ifconfig on osx
+* iostat stats on osx
-* avg number of jobs in run queue over 1, 5, 15 mins (from uptime)
+* avg number of jobs in run queue over 1, 5, 15 mins from uptime otherwise
 * time